Restream/reindexer/readme.md

 ### Complex Primary Keys and Composite Indexes

 A Document can have multiple fields as a primary key.
 To enable this feature add composite index to struct.
-Composite index is an index that involves multiple fields, it can be used instead of several separate indexes.
+Composite index is an index that involves multiple fields, it can be used instead of multiple separate indexes.

 ```go
 type Item struct {